 ¼ cup raisins

 ¼ cup almonds, chopped

 1 teaspoon orange zest, optional

 1 cup almond milk, or another nut/seed milk

 2 tablespoons coconut yogurt

-Grate the apples, including the skin into a bowl, add all the ingredients and stir to combine.
+Grate the apple, including the skin into a bowl, add all the ingredients and stir to combine.
 Leave in the fridge for 1/2 hour so oats will soften.
 Or if preparing for the next day, place into glass jars and store overnight in the refrigerator to allow the oats to soften and absorb the milk and yogurt.
 Bircher muesli can be eaten chilled or at room temperature on its own or with a few tablespoons of fruit coulis (see the recipe below), and extra toppings like fresh fruit and coconut flakes.
 Stored in a glass jar, the muesli will last up to 2 days in a refrigerator.

 2 cups chopped fruit, like berries, apricots, plums, peaches, mangos (if frozen, thaw)